Key Takeaways

 Enforcing surrogacy agreements in California involves not only contracts but also court recognition.
 Judges require valid agreements before issuing parentage orders.
 These orders make intended parents the child’s legal parents, ensuring their names are placed directly on the birth certificate.

-This is particularly important for families using donors, such as a sperm donor, since the court looks at intent and contracts rather than genetics alone.
+This is particularly important for families using donors, such as a sperm donorMan who donates sperm used for conception in IVF or IUI., since the court looks at intent and contracts rather than genetics alone.

 Surrogacy Contract Violations

 Sometimes, surrogacy contract violations in California happen despite careful planning.
-These may include delayed payments, disputes over medical decisions, or challenges related to confidentiality.
+These may include delayed payments, disputes over medical decisions, or challenges related to confidentialityDuty to protect sensitive medical, legal, and personal information..

 Courts prioritize fairness, and agreements are the first source of truth when resolving these issues.
 Enforcement ensures the surrogate is not left vulnerable, and the intended parents’ rights remain intact.